Jean-Francois-C/Webshell-upload-techniques/README.md

 ```

 #### Technique 13.
 Webshell upload by abusing the insecure HTTP PUT method
-| The HTTP PUT method is also known as one of Webdav methods
+<i/> Note: The HTTP PUT method is also known as one of the Webdav methods </i>
 ```
 ➤ Step 1.
 Find an insecure Web server which accepts PUT HTTP method
 	   - Examples with CURL